30 Reasons to Avoid Fast Food (Like the Plague)

 Get ready to ditch the drive through!

-If you would like to follow AND SHARE what we are up to at the HFF (the programs, the research, the inspirational and informative articles, videos, podcasts, and other information), please like our facebook group, and if you want more of the same and also join the discussion, ask questions, and share the research, videos, and podcasts you discover with other caregivers who want better health for their families, join our Children’s and Teen Health Community discussion group!
+For more resources and live presentations about FAMILY NUTRITION “follow,” “like,” AND SHARE what we are up to at the HFF (the programs, the research, the inspirational and informative articles, videos, podcasts, live facebook sessions, and other information) through the HFF Facebook page, and if you want to start discussions, ask questions, and share the research, videos, and podcasts you discover with other caregivers who want better health for their families, join our Children’s and Teen Health Community discussion group!